AguaClara/Textbook/Flocs_Fractals_and_Forces/FFF_Intro.rst

     :align: center
     :alt: internal figure

-    The maximum average velocity gradient, :math:`G_{CS}`, that can be used in the flocculator or in the inlet to the sedimentation tank for treating kaolin suspensions.
-The velocity gradient decreases rapidly as the water temperature decreases because the higher viscosity prevents flocs from growing as large in the flocculator and reducers their terminal velocity in the plate settlers. (`see Colab Worksheet <https://colab.research.google.com/github/AguaClara/Textbook/blob/master/Flocs_Fractals_and_Forces/Colab/FFF.ipynb#scrollTo=r_wm34KQ8jm4&line=3&uniqifier=1>`_)
+    The maximum average velocity gradient, :math:`G_{CS}`, that can be used in the jet reverser for treating kaolin suspensions.
+The velocity gradient decreases rapidly as the water temperature decreases because the higher viscosity results in more shear force being applied to the floc and reduces their terminal velocity in the plate settlers. (`see Colab Worksheet <https://colab.research.google.com/github/AguaClara/Textbook/blob/master/Flocs_Fractals_and_Forces/Colab/FFF.ipynb#scrollTo=r_wm34KQ8jm4&line=3&uniqifier=1>`_)

-Cold temperatures are known to be particularly challenging for flocculation and the model results (Equation :eq:`G_of_vc_and_fractal_of_2`) shown in :numref:`figure_Gmax_of_T_and_vc` provides insight into the dramatic reduction in velocity gradient required for effectively cold weather operation.
+The model results (Equation :eq:`G_of_vc_and_fractal_of_2`) shown in :numref:`figure_Gmax_of_T_and_vc` provides insight into the dramatic reduction in velocity gradient required for effectively cold weather operation.
+Design for cold temperatures will require lower velocity gradients in the flow path from the flocculator into the floc filter.
+This includes flow expansions in channels, pipes, diffusers, and in the jet reverser.

-The effects of the core particle density on the velocity gradient may also be dramatic especially as the particle density approaches water.
+The effects of the core particle density on the velocity gradient is also dramatic especially as the particle density approaches the density of water.
 Water sources that have high concentrations of dissolved organics require pilot testing to ensure that flocs with a reasonable terminal velocity can be produced.
+If the buoyant density of the core particles is a factor of 5 lower than the buoyant density of kaolin clay the value of :math:`\zeta_{breakup}` will decrease by a factor of 25 (see Equation :eq:`G_of_vc_and_floc_props`).
+This will require a 25 fold reduction in the value of :math:`G_{max}`.

 :numref:`figure_Gmax_of_T_and_vc` suggests that AguaClara should limit the flocculation velocity gradient to 100 Hz for raw waters with a minimum temperature of 5°C. The velocity gradient may need to be lowered or the capture velocity may need to be reduced for raw water with high concentrations of dissolved organic matter.
 More research is required to characterize the effect of dissolved organic matter on the core particles that make up the flocs.